NiceGuyVin/Project-Euler/README.md

 # Project-Euler
-Here i post solutions to problems of project Euler using python language, y aim is to do the first 100 problems in 100 days
+Here i post solutions to problems of project Euler using python language, my aim is to do the first 100 problems in 100 days